CoMaNdEr-Q/mail/README.md

 ---

-## ✅ To-Do (Improvements)

-- Add support for attachments 📎
-- Implement mail reply and forward
-- Notification for new emails
-- Theme customization (dark mode)

----

-## 📧 Screenshots (Optional)

-_Add screenshots of login, inbox, and mail detail screens here._

----

-## 📄 License

-MIT License

----

-## 👤 Author

-Developed as part of a student utility project for IIT Kanpur.
-Maintained by [Your Name].

----

-## 📁 What's Inside the ZIP

-This ZIP contains:
-- A `README.md` file with full documentation
-- Folder structure ready to be dropped into a GitHub repo or project directory

-Use this as your project's landing page to help others understand and use your Flutter mail client.

----

 ## 🧑‍💻 How to Use the App

 Here’s a step-by-step guide on how to use the Flutter Mail Client once it’s running: